nicholas-heaton/esxi_nuc_provision/README.md

   This tells the ESXi installer to look for a KS.CFG kickstart file on every USB drive mounted to the system until a valid file is found.

 4. Repackage the ISO
+   Run this command, where esxi-iso-extracted is the path to where you extracted the original ISO

         mkisofs -relaxed-filenames -J -R -o usb_ks_esxi.iso -b ISOLINUX.BIN -c BOOT.CAT -no-emul-boot -boot-load-size 4 -boot-info-table -eltorito-alt-boot -eltorito-platform efi -b EFIBOOT.IMG -no-emul-boot /esxi-iso-extracted